 We know that good, clear, communication is important, especially when you study at distance.
-This section explains how The Open University will communicate with you.
+This section explains how we will communicate with you.

-Please note it is your responsibility to regularly check your email, StudentHome, and Open University websites (see F1, F2, and F3 below), as each may be used to post important and relevant information about your studies that may not be sent via any other media.
+Please note it is your responsibility to regularly check your email, StudentHome, and Open University websites (see F1, F2, and F3), as each may be used to post important and relevant information about your studies that may not be sent via any other media.